fumcs/fumcs.github.io/_posts/2023-08-17-Bike-Part-III.md

 ## Node features

+The following code section adeptly processes the bike trip data, ultimately generating normalized node features that effectively encapsulate the distribution of incoming and outgoing trips for each individual bike station within the prospective graph dataset.
+This code section is crucial for analyzing and visualizing bike-sharing demand, which can be valuable for bike-sharing operators to plan for the distribution of stations across the service area.

 {::nomarkdown}
 {% assign jupyter_path = "assets/jupyter/rental_bike/part_III/node_feature-divvybikes.ipynb"| relative_url %}
 {% capture notebook_exists %}{% file_exists assets/jupyter/rental_bike/part_III/node_feature-divvybikes.ipynb %}{% endcapture %}